20n/act/scripts/azure/README.md

 Once the ssh and HTTP proxy auto config setup explained above is complete, you should be able to connect to hosts as if you were in the same network:
 ```
-$ ssh twentyn-worker-2
+$ ssh twentyn-act-worker
 ```
 Open an ssh tunnel like this:
 ```
 $ ssh -L 20141:127.0.0.1:3128 azure-central-us
 ```
-And navigate to `http://twentyn-worker-2` in your web browser to access web services on the remote host.
+And navigate to `http://twentyn-act-worker` in your web browser to access web services on the remote host.

 To do the same for another zone:
 ```